thunkable/docs-thunkable-com/x/components/user-interface/button.md

 ---

-Buttons are the most commonly used components in Thunkable apps and can be styled to take the shape of anything from a blue oval to a hardworking beaver.
+Buttons are the most commonly used app components and can be styled to take the shape of anything from a blue oval to a hardworking beaver.

 * Styling the button
 * Starting an event from a button click